nilspert/verdant-sync-iot/README.md

 4. Modify the `config.h` file with your actual Firebase and Wi-Fi credentials.

-5. Upload the modified sketch to your ESP8266 board.
+5. Upload the modified sketch to your ESP8266 device.

-6. Monitor the serial output to observe the board information and sensor readings being sent to Firebase.
+6. Monitor the serial output to observe the device information and sensor readings being sent to Firebase.

 ## Usage